FormidableLabs/builder-victory-component/dev/DEVELOPMENT.md

 # updated, and the appropriate files are committed to git (but unpushed).
 # *Note*: `lib/` is uncommitted, but built and must be present to push to npm.

-$ git push && git push --tags
+# Push the dist and version commits; and the tag:
-# ... the project is now pushed to GitHub and available to `bower`.
+$ git push --follow-tags

 # And finally publish to `npm`!
 $ npm publish